io08-repos/Pathfinding-Game/README.md

 # Unity A* Pathfinding Prototype

-This project is a grid-based A* pathfinding implementation I've built in Unity.
+This project is a grid-based A* pathfinding implementation built in Unity.

-It also includes a singular level with an AI game object that can travel from one point of the map to the other using my A* implementation in conjunction with a state machine.
+It also includes a singular level with an AI game object that can travel from one point of the map to the other using an A* implementation in conjunction with a state machine.

 ## Features